waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - EGG (CLEFFA) Lv5

 # Tile Mechanics
 - PIT: Warp tile that resets position to the Gym entrance.
-Identified by `is-warp='true'`.
-Impassable for navigation planning.
+Identified by `is-warp='true'` or `type='PIT'`.
+These tiles are impassable and return the player to the start of the gym.
 (Turn #5131)
 - STATUE: Impassable background object.
 - COUNTER: Impassable, interact over it.
 - LEDGE_HOP: One-way traversable.